Frederic Lamond (pianist): Legacy

-Lamond started writing his autobiography as a set of memoirs, dedicated to his then late brother David.
+Lamond started writing his autobiography as a set of memoirs, dedicated to his late brother David.

 In 1948, Lamond made recordings in early April 1945 at the BBC studios in Glasgow, talking about his time with Franz Liszt; he was at times reading from a draft of parts of Chapter V of his memoirs.

 After Lamond's death in 1948, his widow Irene Triesch arranged for the incomplete memoirs to be published as a book.
 Chapter V of the book describes Lamond's time as a student of Franz Liszt in 1885–1886.

 In 2015, David Pentecost created a documentary video biography about Lamond.
 Pentecost describes in one of his own books, his research about Lamond.